cap-js/docs/java/outbox.md

         storeLastError: true
 ```

-Afterwards it's possible to get the outbox instances in the source code from the service catalog:
+Afterwards you can access the outbox instances from the service catalog:

 ```java
 OutboxService myCustomOutbox1 = cdsRuntime.getServiceCatalog().getService(OutboxService.class, "MyCustomOutbox1");